brianc/fluxed/README.md

 # fluxed

-A very small flux implementation with the same React bindings as react-redux.
+A very small flux-like state container with the same React bindings as react-redux.

 ## Example